 Thus, using your Microsoft password to sign into your PC is actually more of a risk.
 If you have to type that password to log in every time, it might tempt you to make it simple and weak.
 Should someone steal that password, they could also log into your Outlook email, Xbox account, or any number of other Microsoft services.

 Use a PIN and a Strong Password

 If you’ve used a password manager to set a secure password for your Microsoft account, it’s probably much too complex to type every time you log in.
-Logging in with a PIN solves this problem — you just need to make sure it’s a good one.
+Logging in with a PIN solves this problem; you just need to make sure it’s a good one.

-Those using a local account can also set a PIN, and the same rules apply.
-Since a local account only applies to your particular machine, a PIN is simply an alternate means of logging in.
+There’s really no downside to setting a PIN.
+Local account users can also set a PIN, and the same rules apply.
+Since a local account only applies to your particular machine, though, a PIN is simply an alternate means of logging in.
 It doesn’t offer the benefits of obscuring your Microsoft account password.

 Note that you can’t use your PIN when connecting to your PC via Remote Desktop, and you can’t enter a PIN to log in using Safe Mode.
 Be sure you still have your standard password handy for those situations.